litexlang/litex-official-documents/How_Litex_Works/How_Equality_Is_Checked.md

 **Internal Storage**: Litex internally maintains a `knownOrFactsMap` to store known `or` facts.
 For example, `knownOrFactsMap["="]` contains `{..., a = 1 or a = 2 or a = 3, ...}`.
 When we want to prove `a = 2`, Litex matches `a = 2` from the list in `knownOrFactsMap["="]`, specifically finding `a = 1 or a = 2 or a = 3` that contains `a = 2`.
 Then it verifies whether `not a = 1` and `not a = 3` are both true.
 If both are verified, then `a = 2` is proven.

+**Note**: The working principle of `knownOrFactsMap` described here is the same as in the Litex kernel, but the actual implementation details may differ because the kernel uses various optimization techniques.
+However, the fundamental working logic remains consistent.

 This elimination method works for any number of alternatives in an `or` statement.
 Litex systematically checks and eliminates each alternative until only one possibility remains, which must then be true.